 Mat Forming with Dense Clusters, Part or Filtered Sun

 Rosularia (ros-uh-LAIR-ee-uh) & Prometheum (pro-MEE-thee-uhm) are mat-forming, cold hardy succulents that are difficult to find in most collections.
-They have the classic rosette shape and low maintenance needs of Sempervivum (Hens & Chicks) but are unique in their ability to bloom repeatedly.
+Also known as Turkish Hens &Chicks, they have the classic rosette shape and low maintenance needs of Sempervivum but are unique in their ability to bloom repeatedly.
 Like their close relatives Sedum (Stonecrop), Rosularia & Prometheum make a colorful and easy to grow ground cover, even with poor soil and infrequent watering.
-APPEARANCE

 NOTES FROM THE NURSERY